NNPDF/pineline/README.md

   </a>
 </p>

-# Pineline - theory predictions for PDF fitting
+# Pineline - high-energy theory predictions

 To install the required node dependencies, run: